 My first art purchase: a Louis Recchia piece from Pirate when I was nine or ten years old

 I didn't think my childhood was different from that of anyone else who grew up in a working class home -- until a slumber party in Catholic school alerted me to my weirdness.
 I guess everyone else's parents didn't let them watch Monty Python and the Holy Grail and Pink Flamingos at sleepovers.
 But along with living in a house where censorship didn't really exist, I was also lucky to have parents who took me to art openings.
 Lots of them.

-Get the Arts and Theater Newsletter
+Get the Arts & Culture Newsletter

 Find out about upcoming performances, exhibitions, openings and special events happening in the Denver art and theater scene.